-- Formalize procedures around the generation of the monthly CMR - Document which source files are required from specific source systems
+• Formalize procedures around the generation of the monthly CMR

-- Document how data is consolidated and transferred to FoxPro to create the CMR - Perform data validation procedures to ensure the source files used to create the CMR reconcile back to the original source systems - Identify all transactions in the CMR to a specific agency.
+- Document which source files are required from specific source systems - Define how source files are validated prior to ingesting into HQARS - Document how the data is consolidated in HQARS and transferred to FoxPro to create the CMR - Perform data validation procedures to ensure the source files used to create the CMR reconcile back to the original source systems. - Identify all transactions in the CMR to a specific agency.

 FoxPro is an off-the-shelf legacy database that was created in the 1970s.
-It is not covered by a Service Organization Controls (SOC) report.
-Additionally, it does not have the ability to limit user access, produce an audit log, or leverage other controls that would restrict the ability to edit data.
+It is not covered by a System and Organization Controls (SOC) report.
+Additionally, it not have the ability to limit access, produce an audit log, or have other controls that would restrict the ability to make changes to the data.

-DISA Response: DISA will work with our service provider, DFAS, as well as OSD Comptroller to address these Department-wide issues.
+DISA Response: DISA will work with our service provider, DFAS as well as OSD Comptroller to address these Department-wide issues.

 II.
-Accounts Receivable
+Accounts Receivable and Accounts Payable Accruals